mancuoj/fe/src/xns/1/index.md

 :::info
 JavaScript is the programming language of the web.

-The overwhelming majority of websites use JavaScript, and all modern web browsers — on desktops, tablets, and phones — include JavaScript interpreters, making JavaScript the most-deployed programming language in history.
+The overwhelming majority of websites use JavaScript, and all modern web browsers—on desktops, tablets, and phones—include JavaScript interpreters, making JavaScript the most-deployed programming language in history.

 Over the last decade, Node.js has enabled JavaScript programming outside of web browsers, and the dramatic success of Node means that JavaScript is now also the most-used programming language among software developers.